About 17 million baby boomers are fathers.

 More gift ideas

-If you want to give your dad electronic gadgets, the article “11 Affordable Father’s Day Gifts Dads Will Want” on mint.com offers suggestions for under $100.
+If you want to give your dad electronic gadgets, see the article "23 Father's Day Gifts Under $50 That He'll Love."

 A different kind of gift

 Probably the most unusual gift suggestion I came across in my consumer research is from the U.S. Department of Agriculture.
-In its article, “Top Five Father’s Tips From USDA,” the department recommends giving your dad a food thermometer to make sure food is safe.
+The department recommends giving your dad a food thermometer to make sure food is safe.

 Other Father’s Day suggestions the department offers are: visit a local farmers’ market, explore a local forest or park, plant your own garden, and cook a healthy meal with dad.